mhausenblas/5stardata.info/en/_includes/costs-benefits-2-star.md

 As a publisher &hellip;

+- &#9888; You might need converters or plug-ins to export the data from the proprietary format.
 - &#10004; It's still simple to publish.

 "Splendid!
 The data is accessible on the Web in a structured way (that is, machine-readable), however, the data is still locked-up in a document.
 To get the data out of the document you depend on proprietary software."